Skip to content

 The learning objectives of this session are:

-- Can detect data drifting using the
+• Be able to detect data drifting using the evidently framework